melaniebrgr/learning-computer-science/04-rust/01-introduction-variables-types.md

 ### Tuple

 A tuple is a way of grouping together values of different types into one compound type.
+Unlike arrays, tuples can contain multiple different types.
+They can be a useful way to return multiple values from a function.
 Tuples have a fixed length and once declared, they cannot grow or shrink in size.
 Tuples can be accessed by destructuring or using a period (`.`) notation.
 Start at 0 when accessing by dot notation.